9 minsPublished on 5/31/2022

 Gold mining could eventually become economically unsustainable.
 However, as long as there is demand for gold, in practice, it will have unlimited supply until the extraction rate surpasses the replenishment rate.

 For Bitcoin, however, this isn’t the case.
 Its supply is absolutely finite and cannot be inflated under any circumstances.
-Moreover, the number of Bitcoins produced is halved roughly ever four years.
-So in this sense, Bitcoin is the rarer of the two assets.
+Moreover, the number of Bitcoins produced is halved roughly every four years.

-The scarcity of gold has long maintained its position as the best hedge against inflation.
-With Bitcoin emerging as the scarcer of the two assets, however, one could argue that Bitcoin is a better hedge against inflation.
-This is one of the reasons why Bitcoin is considered to be digital gold.
+The scarcity of gold has long maintained its position as a hedge against inflation.
+With Bitcoin emerging as another scarce asset, however, it’s possible Bitcoin may serve as an additional option to hedge against inflation.
+This is one of the reasons why Bitcoin has been called digital gold.

 Global economies increase their currency reserves by buying government bonds to lower the rates of interest.
 This inadvertently leads to rising inflation.
 In March 2022, inflation in the US rose to about 8.4%—the highest since 1982.
-This signifies that a dollar today has 8.5% less purchasing power than it had a year ago.
+This signifies that a dollar during this time had 8.5% less purchasing power than it had a year prior.

-Hedge investments protect against such declines in purchasing power by outperforming inflation.
-Gold, for instance, has outperformed inflation by increasing in value as the dollar declined.
-Bitcoin, with its iron-clad scarcity, is poised to outperform even gold.
+Hedge investments help protect against such declines in purchasing power by outperforming inflation.
+Gold, for instance, has historically performed well during inflationary periods by increasing in value as the dollar declined.
+Bitcoin, with its scarcity, could also potentially serve as a hedge investment under certain market conditions.

 Both Bitcoin and gold come with their fair share of benefits and risks.
 Bitcoin is a riskier asset because of its lack of regulatory infrastructure and higher volatility, but of course this also means that it can bring a higher return on investment.